 3. Concentrate on Clean Architecture

-News sites pose a special SEO challenge because they’re usually large and constantly growing.
+News sites can be a challenge for SEO growth because they are large and constantly growing by nature.

-This means that staying on top of your site architecture is very important, both in terms of keeping your site navigable for readers and easy to crawl for search engines.
+Staying on top of your site architecture is essential in terms of keeping your site both navigable for readers and easy for search engines to crawl.

-You want to have enough tags and categories for readers to easily find what they’re looking for, but are they of value?
+You need enough tags and categories for readers to easily find what they’re looking for, but are the ones you’re using of value?

 Another important aspect of site structure is depth.
 In other words, how many clicks does it take to get from your homepage to any other page on your site?
-It’s ideal to keep this number as low as possible.
+Keep this number as low as possible.

 Search engines crawl your site by following links from one page to the next, and the “shallower” your site is, the more likely it is that every page will get indexed.
 Keeping your tagging system organized will help with this.